kjs452/KennysOpenDSKY/README.md

 | P68  | play short version of Apollo 8 genesis clip                        |
 | P69  | play Apollo 11 the eagle has landed clip                           |
 | P70  | play short version of Apollo 13 "problem" clip                     |

+### Read Persistent Memory (V01N02)
+Enter octal address in R3.
+The byte value for the address will be displayed in R1.
+The 2K EEPROM memory area is accessed using the address range 0000 - 3777 (octal).
+The 56 byte RTC RAM area is accessed using the address range 4000 - 4067.

+### Write Persistent Memory (V21N02)
+Enter octal address in R3.
+Then enter a byte value (0-377 octal) in R1.
+The byte value for the address will be written to the memory area.
+The 2K EEPROM memory area is accessed using the address range 0000 - 3777 (octal).
+The 56 byte RTC RAM area is accessed using the address range 4000 - 4067.

 ## Using the Assembler
 The program ``assembler.py`` is a simple one pass assembler written in python.